DaveWM/dave-martin-blog/content/posts/kafka-streams-the-clojure-way.md

 ;; create the "purchase-made" and "large-transaction-made" topics (ja/create-topics! admin-client [purchase-made-topic large-transaction-made-topic])
 ```
+By the way - all the commands we're going to run are in the comment block at the bottom of the `kafka-streams-the-clojure-way.core` namespace.

 We now need to produce some dummy messages onto the `purchase-made` topic.
-To do this, we’ll create a `Producer` object and pass it to Jackdaw's `produce!` function.
-In production code for an API, you’d most likely create a `Producer` when the application starts up, then call `produce!` in the appropriate request handler function.
-For now, let’s just pretend that we've made a few purchases by producing some messages to the `purchase-made` topic from the repl.
 These messages are going to look like this:

 ```
 {:id 1